prestonharberts/bib/Bible/isa28.md

 > He will speak to these people.
 ###### 12
 > In the past he said to them,
->  “ This is where security can be found.
+> “This is where security can be found.
->  “ Provide security for the one who is exhausted.
+> “Provide security for the one who is exhausted.
->  “ This is where rest can be found.”
+> “This is where rest can be found.”
 > But they refused to listen.
 ###### 13
 > So the LORD’s message to them will sound like